 - If they engage with regulators, companies should publicly outline their position on specific water regulation relevant to their business and outlook.
 Companies should consider promotion of policies supporting the efficient use of water.

 - Companies should understand their social and environmental impact on, and the associated needs of, the communities surrounding their direct operations and supply chains, as well as on the users of their products and services.
 They should seek to contribute to local populations retaining necessary access to water.

-- Companies should consider engaging in collective river basin management efforts and, as appropriate, consult and/or collaborate with communities, NGOs and other relevant organisations for procuring necessary information and research, and in building on-the-ground water sustainability programmes.
+- Companies should consider engaging in collective river basin management efforts and, where appropriate, collaborate with communities, NGOs and other relevant organisations on procuring necessary data and building on-the-ground water sustainability programmes.